linode/docs/docs/guides/kubernetes/beginners-guide-to-kubernetes-part-2-master-nodes-control-plane/index.md

 published: 2019-07-29
 modified_by:
   name: Linode
-title: "Kubernetes Explained: Master, Nodes, and the Control Plane"
+title: "This is part two in a multi-part beginner's guide to Kubernetes where you will be introduced to Kubernetes Master, Nodes, and the Control Plane."
 h1_title: "A Beginner's Guide to Kubernetes (Part 2): Master, Nodes, and the Control Plane"
 enable_h1: true
 contributor: